-The map (left) is based on Birds of Africa, but central Ethiopia has been added to the distribution here as indicated by Ash J and Atkins J (2009.
+The map (right) is based on Birds of Africa, but central Ethiopia has been added to the distribution here as indicated by Ash J and Atkins J (2009.
 Birds of Ethiopia and Eritrea.
 An atlas of distribution).

 This species is monogamous and may be a co-operative breeder.
 The nest built by both sexes.
 They build an inner herbaceous shell of dry grass stems, and then cover the top and sides with a protective layer of thorny twigs.
 A short entrance tube faces downwards.
 Nest lining of grass, leaves or feathers is added.